How to Re-key a Door Lock

 Re-keying a Door

 Have you ever lost your house keys and worried about a stranger getting in?
-Unless you’re the first occupant of the property, you never can be sure how many copies of your keys exist.
+Unless you’re the first occupant of the property, you never can be sure how many copies of your keys are out there.
 Locksmiths typically charge a fee to re-key an individual lock, even when you bring it to their shop.
 Since most homes have multiple doors with multiple locks, re-keying can get expensive.

 You can re-key a lock like a pro at a fraction of the cost.
 Re-keying kits are available for most lock brands but they’re not interchangeable.
 You must buy a kit for each brand of lock in your home.
 (If you’re lucky, they’ll all be the same brand!)